wirelineio/wireline-core/packages/party/README.md

 It's doesn't have a way to selects which feeds want to share or receive.

-Multifeed uses kappa to provide a `multi-writer` solution.

 #### [Hyperdb](https://github.com/mafintosh/hyperdb)

 It's a module that provides a key/value database on top multiple hypercores.

 The database starts with a local initial feed and it uses the key of that feed as `the first feed key`.

-The `multi-writer` of Hyperdb works creating a graph of authorized writable feeds.
-These feeds are the only who are authorized to write in the database.

 When a connection is established, hyperdb share the list of authorized feeds with the other peer.
 That's how Hyperdb selects which feeds want to share o receive.

-#### Our solution

-We took some ideas from how Hyperdb does a `selective replication feeds` by authorization and how multifeed + kappa `materialized` the data inside our `feeds`.
-See more about it in [Background](#Background).